 Human papillomavirus (HPV) is a sexually transmitted disease (STD).
 It can cause

-areas, such as the penis,
+cancer in other areas, such as the penis,

 vulva, and throat.
 Recent research suggests it may even be linked to cardiovascular